 “I felt like, and still feel like, I made a mistake.
 I don’t want to be a parent.”

-It’s one of the last big taboos, considered too mean and selfish to even mention, and for most people, unimaginable: the regret of having children.
+It’s one of the last big taboos, considered too mean and selfish to even mention, and for most people, unimaginable: the regret of having kids.

 But just because no one talks about it, doesn’t mean it’s not there.